orbingol/NURBS-Python/README.rst

 Introduction
 ============

-This project aims to implement Non-Uniform Rational B-Spline (NURBS) curve and surface computation algorithms in pure Python with minimum possible dependencies.
-The library is fully object-oriented and does **not** depend on any external libraries.
+NURBS-Python (geomdl) is an object-oriented B-Spline and NURBS surface and curve library for Python with implementations of advanced computation algorithms in an extensible way.
+It comes with on-the-fly shape visualization options, knot vector and surface grid generators, and more.

+NURBS-Python is a pure Python library, therefore there are no external C/C++ or FORTRAN dependencies or any compilation steps during installation.
+It is tested with Python v2.7.x, Python v3.3.x and later versions.
+The Python 2 and 3 compatibility library ``six`` will be automatically installed during NURBS-Python setup.

 Branch Information
 ------------------